Nodge/swc-plugin-barrel-files/IMPLEMENTATION_PLAN.md

 2. **No Nested or Recursive Barrel Files**

-    - The plugin does not support barrel files that import from other barrel files
+    - The plugin does not support barrel files that import from other barrel files.
+The other file will not be transformed.
     - This prevents complex resolution chains that could lead to unpredictable behavior
     - Each barrel file should only re-export from original source files